drhsqlite/fossil-mirror/www/th1.md

 So, you see, even though the example above spans five lines, it is really just a single command.

+All of this also explains the emphasis on *unescaped* characters above: the curly braces `{ }` are string quoting characters in Tcl/TH1, not block delimiters as in C. This is how we can have a command that extends over multiple lines.
+It is also why the `else` keyword must be cuddled up with the closing brace for the `if` clause's scriptlet.
+The following is invalid Tcl/TH1:

+        if {$current eq "dev"} {
+          puts "hello"
+        }
+        else {
+          puts "world"
+        }

+If you try to run this under either Tcl or TH1, the interpreter will tell you that there is no `else` command, because with the newline on the third line, you terminated the `if` command.

+Occasionally in Tcl/TH1 scripts, you may need to use a backslash at the end of a line to allow a command to extend over multiple lines without being considered two separate commands.
+Here's an example from one of Fossil's test scripts:

+        return [lindex [regexp -line -inline -nocase -- \
+            {^uuid:\s+([0-9A-F]{40}) } [eval [getFossilCommand \
+            $repository "" info trunk]]] end]

+Those backslashes allow the command to wrap nicely within a standard terminal width while telling the interpreter to consider those three lines as a single command.

 Summary of Core TH1 Commands
 ----------------------------